-The belief in free will turns up in all aspects of life and as a result we find countless examples of this assumed freedom being completely incoherent.
+The belief in free will turns up in all aspects of life and as a result, we find countless examples of how this assumed freedom is completely incoherent.
 For instance, if free will were to exist at all, adults would be educating their children on all branches of mono and duotheism and letting the child pick which club to join.
 This would never happen, and even if it did, most children would still be subject to the influence of their small peers.

 The “or” is that we reject cause-and-effect because we feel threatened or bamboozled by Mother Nature.
 The pretentious bitch has railroaded her children atop the tracks of determinism and only given us the illusion of freedom.
 But what if one of us were to jump from life’s trolley car and run away from predetermined circumstance?
 Would anyone be curious enough, daring enough to abandon the causalities that steer us so rigidly?